 The NWT government amended its Covid-19 exposure notifications webpage after inadvertently listing an Air Canada flight that had yet to board at the time.

-The ice road connecting Yellowknife and Dettah is now open for vehicles weighing up to 5,000 kg.
-It's expected to remain open until mid-April.
+The ice road connecting Yellowknife and Dettah across Yellowknife Bay opened on Friday morning.
+It's likely to remain open until mid-April.

 A Yellowknife mom whose son recently returned from England says Covid-19 testing rules at the Canadian border are unclear and could cause holiday travel chaos.

 Anyone entering the NWT via Yellowknife or Inuvik airports will now receive a take-home Covid-19 rapid test kit.

 The NWT delayed plans to welcome tourists back into the territory, instead choosing to adjust isolation requirements for residents ahead of the holidays.

 Northwestern, the airline connecting Fort Smith to Yellowknife, is moving its Yellowknife passenger service from the main air terminal to Air Tindi's new base.

 Here's an update on the NWT's three biggest construction dreams: a road from Norman Wells to Wrigley, a highway to Nunavut, and a huge power grid expansion.